 influenced

 In 2003, Robuchon opened his first Atelier eating place inside the relevant Tokyo district of Roppongi, and his photo still overlooks the chefs there, dressed all in black as they put together food in complete sight of the diners.
-He would fly to Tokyo a minimum of 3 times a year to supervise his restaurant empire and would hardly ever miss the possibility of reveling in his beloved sushi at Sukiyabashi Jiro.
+He would fly to Tokyo at least three times a year to supervise his restaurant empire.
+He would hardly miss the possibility of reveling in his beloved sushi at Sukiyabashi Jiro.
 US President Barack Obama dined with Japanese PM Shinzo Abe.
-Sekiya said Robuchon, who held 32 Michelin stars, at the beginning underestimated how hard it turned into making sushi.
+Sekiya said Robuchon, who held 32 Michelin stars, initially underestimated how hard it turned to make sushi.

-“Apparently, sushi was simply sliced fish placed on rice to him in the beginning,” he stated.
-“I heard he became fascinated by sushi after getting to know that it becomes genuinely something extra delicate.”
-Robuchon additionally fell in love with sake, a fermented drink manufactured from rice, and currently opened a shop to promote the drink in Paris.
+“Sushi was simply sliced fish placed on rice to him initially,” he stated.
+“I heard he became fascinated by sushi after learning it becomes something extra delicate.”
+Robuchon additionally fell in love with sake, a fermented drink manufactured from rice, and currently opened a shop to promote the glass in Paris.

 L’Atelier de Joel Robuchon